rust-lang/blog.rust-lang.org/posts/inside-rust/2020-06/2020-JuneJuly-governance-wg-meetings.md

     * how they relate to the Rust Project
     * and their level of decision-making power
 * Rust repository structure and permissions should ideally represent status of groups in the project
-* There will very likely be a proposal for Community Groups to have their own repositories outside of the Rust project and not be listed in
+* There was discussion around Community Groups having their own repositories outside of the Rust project and not be listed in Rust materials.
-Rust materials.
 Instead, it is likely that, to avoid some community groups being perceived to be "more official", the Rust project would possibly only link to the [Mozilla Communities Portal](https://community.mozilla.org/), and Rust community groups wishing to do outreach could can create profiles there, share events, and generally do promotion and recruitment